Leadership

 Honeycomb.jpg

-Bee hives provide a home for bee colonies and play a crucial role in beekeeping.
+Bee hives serve as the habitat for bee colonies and are essential to successful beekeeping practice.
 The most commonly used hive is the Langstroth hive, consisting of multiple rectangular boxes stacked vertically.
 Bees build honeycomb cells on frames within these boxes.

 The honeycomb cells have a hexagonal structure.
 This hexagonal shape allows for efficient use of space and provides structural stability within the hive.
 Bees construct these cells using beeswax.